Cassiel Ato Forson: 2024 elections

 President John Dramani Mahama has named Dr Cassiel Ato Forson as Ghana's next Minister for Finance, a critical appointment in his newly released ministerial list.

 Dr. Forson's nomination signals the government's intention to focus on stabilising the country's economy and implementing key fiscal reforms to drive growth and development.

 Dr. Ato Forson is no stranger to the Finance Ministry, having previously served as a Deputy Minister for Finance under President Mahama's administration.

 During his tenure, he was instrumental in managing Ghana's fiscal policies, negotiating key financial agreements, and supervising economic initiatives aimed at strengthening the country's financial health.

 Deputy Minister for Finance

 In 2009, he became a member of the Parliament of Ghana and served as the deputy minister for Finance in 2013.
 As deputy Minister he served as a member of Ghana's Economic Management Team.
 He has also served on several boards including that of the Bank of Ghana and Ghana Cocoa Board.
 He was also Ghana's Alternate Governor at the International Monetary Fund (IMF) and the World Bank.
 His expertise was also brought to light when he chaired the Committee that implemented the Ghana Integrated Financial Management Information System Reforms (GIFMIS).

 Committees

 Forson is a Ranking Member of the Finance Committee; a member of the House Committee; a member of the Foreign Affairs Committee and also a member of the Committee of Selection Committee; special budget committee; House committee.

+Domestic Debt Exchange Programme (DDEP)

+In July 2026, Dr. Forson announced that the government had begun saving towards a GH¢54 billion payment obligation under the Domestic Debt Exchange Programme (DDEP), due 2027.
+He stated that buffers have already been built to settle two major repayments of GH¢10 billion each in February and August 2026.

+Economic Policy Transition

+In July 2026, Dr. Forson stated that the government was preparing to transition Ghana's economic management strategy from strict fiscal consolidation to a growth-focused agenda.
+He explained that the country has undergone 18 months of fiscal adjustment measures, with six months remaining before a gradual shift towards policies prioritizing growth and employment.